 West Wales is a playground of natural splendour.
 It’s also a fantastic area for indoor explorations - from intimate galleries and preserved scenes of literary genius, to museums dedicated to spoons and wool.

-Don’t let the word ‘Farm’ confuse you; this is a spectacular family-friendly zoo with four big attractions under one banner.
+Don’t let the word ‘farm’ confuse you; Folly Farm is a spectacular family-friendly zoo with four big attractions under one banner.
 There’s a farmyard spread across multiple barns, a vintage funfair with nostalgic rides, an indoor and outdoor play area with slides and soft play, and a zoo with rhinos, giraffes, monkeys, capybaras, birds, penguins, lions, and more.

 Dylan Thomas Boathouse